phyver/GameShell/doc/gameshell.md

 * `-N NAME`: if you want the archive and its directory to be called something other than "GameShell", you can set the name with this option.
 * `-k`: keep the GameShell archive.
-The compressed `tar` archive is appended to a `bash` script to create the executable archive.
+The compressed `tar` archive is appended to a shell script to create the executable archive.
 With this option, you can keep the "standard" `tar` archive as well as the executable one.